Chapter Chair Role in UTLA Elections

 Chapter chairs have the following duties:

-It is their duty to ensure that all candidates have a reasonable and equal opportunity to communicate with the members at their school, regardless of their personal decision to endorse or oppose any particular candidate(s).
+It is their duty to ensure that all candidates have reasonable and equal opportunities to communicate with the members at their school, regardless of their personal decision to endorse or oppose any candidate(s).
 For example, if a chapter chair puts one candidate’s flyers in teacher mailboxes, they need to do the same for all candidates.
-(During the pandemic, we are asking Chapter Chairs to email all candidate flyers to their members.)
+(We ask Chapter Chairs to email all candidate flyers to their members and/or make the flyers equally accessible to their members so that members have the opportunity to be informed voters.)

-During the pandemic UTLA is not publishing the United Teacher so Chapter Chairs have an even more important role making sure all their site members are informed.
-To help ensure an informed membership, chapter chairs should encourage candidates (or their representatives) to visit during Virtual Chapter Meetings.
-Chapter chairs should also encourage their members to view the candidate statements, photo and flyers at utlaelections.org .
+Chapter chairs should encourage their members to view the candidate statements, photos and flyers at utlaelections.org .
 In addition to flyers and statements, candidates also have the option to post social media links on the utlaelections.org website.
 Chapter Chairs might consider navigating through the utlaelections.org website during a chapter meeting so they can point out where members can learn more about the candidates and the election process.
 There is an Orientation for Voters on the website under Members.
-Offer to help any member who has problems with online voting or who does not receive their ballot and please have them email firstname.lastname@example.org if they still are unable to vote.
+Offer to help any member who has problems with online voting to use “Find My Pin” and please have them contact us if they still are unable to vote.

 Please contact us with any questions or concerns.